teddyrockwell/theodore-melder.github.io/README.md

 2) in terminal, type => git commit -m "first commit"
 3) in terminal, type => git push

+# How to test projects
+1) make sure you have run `npm install -g opspark` in terminal
+2) in terminal, type => os test
+3) select bootcamp session
+4) select project to test

+# How to submit projects
+1) make sure you have run `npm install -g opspark` in terminal
+2) make sure you have run os test and passed all tests
+3) in terminal, type => os submit
+4) select bootcamp session
+5) select project you want to submit

 # Best practices for git commands
 1) run git commands every five minutes to ensure your work is saved